devleaks/cockpitdecks-docs/docs/Button/Button Value.md

 formula: ${state:activation_count} 2 %
 ```

+## Activation Value

+If a button does not reference a dataref, and has no formula, the activation value can be used if it is available.
 ## Multiple Button Values

 In case a button has multiple values, each value comes from a part of the button.
 Each part of the button is independent of other parts of the same button.
 Each part maintains its single value.